apeli23/webcamtext/documentation.md

   };

 ```
- At this point, we will then pass the decoded text to cloudinary through an image containing all the texts the webcam has decoded.
+THats it!.
+Ensure to go through the atrictle to enjoy the experience